|Thomas Ewing Jr.|

 Aug.
 25, 1835 - The Great Moon Hoax was perpetrated by The New York Sun newspaper.
 They launched a series of articles about the supposed discovery of life on the moon, which they falsely attributed to the well-known astronomer Sir John Herschel.
 Life forms were said to include such fantastical creatures as unicorns, and bat-like winged humanoids.

 Aug.
-25, 1861 – During the Civil War, a skirmish was fought with Apache Indians near Ft Bliss, Texas by Lieutenant Colonel John R. Baylor, CSA.
+25, 1861 – During the Civil War, a skirmish was fought with Apache Indians near Fort Bliss, Texas by Confederate Lieutenant Colonel John R. Baylor.
 Baylor has the distinction of being dismissed from the Confederate army by none other than Jefferson Davis himself because of his harshness toward Native Americans.
 Later on, he was back in a gray uniform as a Colonel.
-He is a little known, but intriguing, character.

 Aug.
 25, 1864 – During the Civil War, at the Second Battle of Ream’s Station, Va., Confederate troops secured a vital supply line into Petersburg, Va., when they halted the destruction of the Weldon and Petersburg Railroad by Union troops.
 The railroad, which ran from Weldon, North Carolina, was a major supply line for General Robert E. Lee’s Army of Northern Virginia.